hiattp/blog/_posts/2014-10-21-lets-make-vim-approachable.markdown

 title:  "Let's Make Vim Approachable"
 date:   2014-10-21 12:13:26
 categories: vim
+meta: "Vim is notoriously unfriendly to beginners, but extremely powerful for web development.
+Let's take some steps to help Vim get out of its own way."
 ---
 After a few years of professional experience almost every developer will need (or at least encounter) Vim.
 There is nothing quite as frustrating as